aosabook/500lines/contingent/chapter.rst

 This would produce code that is difficult to read, frequently redundant, and that would all need rewriting the next time we switch how edges are stored.

-The glory of classes is that we can instead define each graph operation as a class method, and insist that all code outside the class use only those named methods to interact with our data structure.
+The glory of a class
+is that we can define each graph operation as a method, and insist that all code outside the class use only those named methods to interact with our data structure.

-Since Python doesn't contain exactly what we need, we'll have to construct something ourselves.
-At the core of Contingent is a ``Graph`` library, which is just such an extension to Python that gives us a convenient way to keep all the nodes and edges of a graph organized.
+Our other code will therefore come to speak naturally in the conceptual language of graphs and nodes and edges, instead of being littered with low-level operations on dicts and sets.

 >>> from contingent import graphlib
 >>> g = graphlib.Graph()

-A class like ``Graph`` defines a useful *abstraction* that gives up some generality in exchange for closer proximity to whatever problem we're working on.
-``Graph`` allows us to write our program using names drawn from the language of *graphs*, rather than having to express everything in terms of lists and dicts.
-While they don't really matter to the computer, good names are vitally important to the *programmer*, and the ability to work with names that closely match the problem is an important feature of modern programming languages.

-When we create a new ``Graph`` object, it won't have any nodes or edges:

 >>> g.edges()
 []